sergiohidalgo818/kafka-vs-rabbitmq/README.md

 ## Execution

-Be ensure to do all the installation steps and type the following command:
+Be ensure to do all the [docker](#docker) installation steps and the python modules inside *"requirements.txt"*.
+Then type the following command:

 ```bash
 make
 ```

-The performance executions and graphs will be executed.
+The performance measures executions and graphs will be executed.

 ## Procedure